If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 Just being inside the theatre itself was an amazing experience.
 We loved the gold-leaf sculpted tableaus on the interior walls, showcasing the theatre’s panoramic views of Broadway.

-Seeing a Broadway show has to be up there on your bucket list of things to do in New York.
+Seeing a Broadway show has to be up there on your bucket list of things to do in NYC.

 10. Empire State Building